 Clover offered a moment of delight recently in honor of their 10th anniversary.
-Starting a couple months in advance, Clover advertised on their Instagram that it was trying to reach 10K follows.
-If achieved, it would return its menu prices to its 2008 prices -- aka the prices when it first opened for business -- on the day of Clover's 10th anniversary for people who ordered through the Clover app.
-This feat was achieved, so, on October 29, Clover's menu was extremely cheap.
+Starting a couple months in advance, Clover advertised on their Instagram that it was trying to reach 10K followers.
+If achieved, it would return its menu prices to its 2008 prices — aka the prices when it first opened for business — on the day of Clover's 10th anniversary for people who ordered through the Clover app.
+This feat was achieved, so, on October 29th, Clover's menu was extremely cheap.
 The company could barely meet demand because so many consumers were rushing to place orders.

-For a loyal customer like myself, seeing a special offer like this made me feel like Clover was appreciating me for all the advocating I've done for the brand.
+For a loyal customer like myself, seeing a special offer like this made me feel like Clover appreciated me for all the advocating I've done for the brand.
 It also proved its endless dedication to maximizing customer experiences every single day.

 6. Be consistent in your messages.

-Above all, it's essential that your brand stands out against competitors.
-In this day and age, it's nearly impossible to find an industry so niche that your brand can stand alone in offering solutions for those customers' problems.
-So, rather than finding a unique product or service, you must find a unique way of advertising it.
+Above all, your brand must stand out against competitors.
+Nowadays, it's nearly impossible to find an industry so niche that your brand can stand alone in offering solutions for those customers' problems.
+So, rather than seeing a unique product or service, you must find a unique way of advertising it.

 Clover isn't the only vegetarian restaurant that uses fresh ingredients.
-Lots of restaurants use local ingredients -- hint, hint: Sweetgreen and Dig Inn.
+Many restaurants use local ingredients — hint, hint: Sweetgreen and Dig Inn.
 However, it's the fact that it considers itself to be fast food, but not in the same sense as a typical fast food restaurant.
-Clover can dish out its food in minutes without the use of freezers, preservatives, or any unhealthy consequences of fast food.
+Clover can dish out its food in minutes without using freezers, preservatives, or any unhealthy consequences of fast food.
 Somehow, its food is always freshly crafted by employees at that moment.
 It's still relatively cheap and healthy and can be the quick lunch you grab on your break or the late-night feast you order after going out.